479P/Elenin

-479P/Elenin, with provisional designation P/ (Elenin), is a periodic comet with an orbital period estimated at 13.3 years.
+479P/Elenin, provisional designation P/, is a Jupiter-family comet with an orbital period estimated at 13.3 years.
+It is the second of five comets discovered by Russian astronomer, Leonid Elenin.

 Observational history

 The comet was discovered on 7 July 2011 when the comet was 2.38 AU from the Sun and 1.4 AU from the Earth and had an apparent magnitude of 19.5.
 It had come to perihelion (closest approach to the Sun) around 20 January 2011 at 1.2 AU from the Sun.
-P/2011 NO1 was the second comet discovered by Leonid Elenin.
-The first comet discovered by Elenin was comet C/2010 X1.
-Both comets were discovered with the aid of the automatic detection program CoLiTec.
 It came to opposition 178.6° from the Sun on 22 July 2011 in the constellation Sagittarius.

-On 29 January 2013 the Minor Planet Center awarded Leonid Elenin a 2012 Edgar Wilson Award for the discovery of comets by amateurs.
+On 29 January 2013, the Minor Planet Center awarded Leonid Elenin a 2012 Edgar Wilson Award for the discovery of comets by amateurs.